thekevinscott/thekevinscott/src/pages/exploratory-data-analysis-strategies/index.md

 She concludes her kernel by ensuring the new imputed data did not disrupt the mean:

 ![Jekaterina checking if the imputation disrupted the mean](images/jkok_disrupting_the_mean.png)
-<div class="caption">Jekaterina checking if the imputation disrupted the mean</div>
+<div class="caption"><span class="name">Jekaterina</span> checking if the imputation disrupted the mean</div>

 ## Takeaways

 All three kernel authors spend time up front examining the data and describing the overall shape.

-I, Coder looks at the total null values, whereas Jekaterina does that near the end.
+<span class="name">I, Coder</span> looks at the total null values, whereas <span class="name">Jekaterina</span> does that near the end.

 Everyone starts with looking at the breakdown of survivors, and then the breakdown of survivors by gender.
-Cross tabs, factor plots, and violin plots are all popular graphs.
-Jekaterina also plots some really fascinating graphs.
+Cross tabs, factor plots, and violin plots are all popular graphs. <span class="name">Jekaterina</span> also plots some really fascinating graphs.

 The authors diverge a bit more when it comes to feature engineering.
 The authors differ on when to engineer new features, with some treating it as a discrete step and others tackling it during their initial analysis of the data.
-Choices around binning differ, with age, title and fare all receiving different number of buckets, and only Jekaterina engineering a discrete `child` / `adult` feature.
+Choices around binning differ, with age, title and fare all receiving different number of buckets, and only <span class="name">Jekaterina</span> engineering a discrete `child` / `adult` feature.

-Approaches to imputation differ as well.
-I, Coder recommends looking at existing data to predict imputation values, whereas Jekaterina ensures her imputed data did not impact the mean.
+Approaches to imputation differ as well. <span class="name">I, Coder</span> recommends looking at existing data to predict imputation values, whereas <span class="name">Jekaterina</span> ensures her imputed data did not impact the mean.

 So overall, some clear similarities with how to think about and approach the data, with the main diveragences around visualizations and feature engineering.